-Let's try to follow the logic here - although it won't be
+Let's try to follow the logic here - although it won't be easy.

 President Bush proposes we spend $3 billion next year on Millennium Challenge Accounts (MCAs), a new foreign assistance program designed to provide aid to countries that demonstrate commitment to economic freedom, curbing corruption, ruling justly and investing in education and health.

 Some in Congress don't want to appropriate any more money for MCAs because, they say, the $2.5 billion appropriated for 2004 and 2005 has yet to be spent.

 But there's a good reason for this.
 The MCA is an attempt not to repeat mistakes of the past.
 Between 1980 and 2003, the United States doled out $116 billion (in constant 2002 dollars) to 89 countries classified as low-income (annual per capita income of less than $765) or lower-middle-income (per capita income of $766 to $3,035).
 Of those 89 countries, 37 - including half of the countries in sub-Saharan Africa that received aid - got poorer.

 That's right.
 Despite the "help" of foreign aid, their real annual compound growth in per capita GDP actually declined.
 Another 20 experienced marginal growth of 1 percent or less.
 Only 32 of the 89 experienced growth of more than 1 percent.

 Clearly, foreign assistance is not enough to spur growth.
 In truth, it is policies, not aid, that do the most to spur economic development and growth.
 Countries that embrace good policies and encourage people to behave productively are likely to grow; those that don't are not likely to grow.